-There has been some confusion on who owned the original copyrights of the LEGO® SERIOUS PLAY® application techniques and 4 Core Steps process.
+Who owned the original copyrights of the LEGO® SERIOUS PLAY® application techniques and 4 Core Steps process?
 One of the LSP practitioners suggested recently “These elements are NOT – and have never been – the IP of the LEGO Group.” in a discussion taking place on one of the social media platforms.
 The person suggested that the IP of both of these fundamental LSP tools are his.

 This claim is not true.
 In the post below I will explain that the both concepts were originally IP of the LEGO Group and based on the Open Source model, the both concepts are currently available for everybody to use without any restrictions.

 What is the “LSP core process” and what are “7 LSP Application Techniques”?